University of Texas Law logo Update your account

 Toggle view California – 4.75 hrs

-You must claim your credit online in Your Briefcase, and will then be provided a Certificate of Attendance for your records.
-You may also need to sign in at the registration desk if you are attending the live conference - please check with conference staff.
+Within 10 days of the conference you must claim and certify your credit online in Your Briefcase, then you will be provided a Certificate of Attendance for your records.
 UT Law CLE will verify the number of Illinois attorneys in attendance within 10 days after the conference and will report your credit to the MCLE Board of the Supreme Court of Illinois.
+Failure to submit your credit within 10 days may result in attendance not being reported or may result in additional fees being assessed to you for credit reporting.
 UT Law CLE will maintain Attendance Records for four years.

 Toggle view Louisiana – 4.75 hrs